 My full name is Natarsha March, and I'm just going to blow my own horn a moment so here we go...
 I'm a multi-award winning full-time professional photographer of babies and families.
 And I love it.

 Most people call me Tarsh.
 Yes, that means I have a rhyming name.
 I know, kind of cringey and a little bit funny.

 So, why choose me?

-Well, I am an Associate Professional Photographer in the AIPP, so you know you are working with someone who is not just a great photographer but someone who's work has been assessed to a professional standard and abides by a published Code of Professional Practice, Membership Terms and Conditions and Accredited Business Requirements such as being insured, paying taxes and having a registered business.
+Well, I am an Associate Professional Photographer in the NZIPP, so you know you are working with someone who is not just a great photographer but someone who's work has been assessed to a professional standard and abides by a published Code of Professional Practice, Membership Terms and Conditions and Accredited Business Requirements such as being insured, paying taxes and having a registered business.